 Also, data on leave uptake for all Danish parents has only been available since 2015.
 Prior to this, data covered only those who were eligible for a cash benefit.
-As of 2019, 84 per cent of fathers and 80 per cent of mothers were eligible.
+As of 2021, 88 per cent of fathers and 84 per cent of mothers were eligible.
 Parents who are not eligible for leave often use instead annual vacation and it is difficult to estimate how much time they actually spend with the child.
 Therefore, most statistical accounts use data on parents who are eligible only and the following presentation will mainly focus on parents with eligibility for the cash benefit.
-Throughout this part of the report, we will refer to the latest available figures, which are for the most part from 2019.
+Throughout this part of the report, we will refer to the latest available figures, which are for the most part from 2021 and therefore before the introduction of the European Commission Directive.